 AGC Systems has provided keen and valuable industry analysis for both private and journalism outlets.
 These include the most respected media that professionals turn to for technical, business and investment information.

-AGC Systems was founded in 2003 by engineer and technologist Aldo Cugnini, and is located in the Skylands Region of New Jersey, about a one-hour drive from Newark International airport.
+AGC Systems was founded in 2003 by engineer and technologist Aldo Cugnini, and has offices in New Jersey and Maryland, USA.

 Aldo Cugnini is well known in the Digital Television (DTV) industry.
 Prior to launching AGC Systems, he held various technical and management positions at Philips Electronics’ Research and Consumer Electronics Divisions, and at interactive television developer ACTV (now part of Nagra).
 While at Philips, Aldo had a leadership role in the development of the ATSC digital television system (and its progenitor, the “Grand Alliance” digital HDTV system), and was a key member of the Advanced Television Research Consortium (ATRC) HDTV development team.